dpavansekhar/dpavansekhar/README.md

 ## Internship Experience

-- **Summer Internship, Coding Raja Technologies (May 2024 - July 2024)**
+- **Summer Internship, Centre of Health Innovations, Manav Rachna Institute of Research and Studies**
-  - Worked remotely as part of the internship program at Coding Raja Technologies, Hyderabad, India.
+  - Worked on developing the ML models for the cough classification project.

 ## Projects